 This grant opportunity is for students who plan to teach in a high-need field at schools that serve low-income students.
 There is a $16,000 total undergraduate maximum with an additional $8,000 total for graduate work.
-This grant has many conditions and it will convert to a Federal Direct Unsubsidized Stafford Loan if you do not meet all of the necessary obligations.
+This grant has several conditions, and it will convert to a Federal Direct Unsubsidized Stafford Loan if you do not meet all of the necessary obligations.

-To Receive a TEACH Grant, You Must:
+To receive a TEACH Grant, you must:

-- Complete the Free Application for Federal Student Aid (FAFSA) each year, although you do not have to demonstrate financial need.
+- Complete the Free Application for Federal Student Aid (FAFSA) each year, although you do not have to demonstrate financial need;

-- Meet academic achievement requirements on an Admissions test (ACT 27, SAT 1200, GRE 675 on at least one battery of tests) or maintain a cumulative High School or College GPA of at least 3.25.
+- Meet academic achievement requirements on an admissions test (ACT 27, SAT 1200, GRE 675 on at least one battery of tests) or maintain a cumulative high school or college GPA of at least 3.25;

 - Sign a TEACH Grant Agreement to Serve each year.

-- You must serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students.
+- You must serve as a full-time teacher in a high-need field in a public or private elementary or secondary school that serves low-income students;

 - If you fail to complete this service obligation, all amounts of the TEACH Grants received will be converted to a Federal Direct Unsubsidized Stafford Loan.
 You must then repay this loan to the U.S. Department of Education.
 Interest is charged from the date the grant(s) was disbursed.

-- Bilingual Education and English Language Acquisition
+- Bilingual education and English language acquisition;

-- Foreign Language
+- Foreign language;

-- Reading Specialist
+- Reading specialist;

-- Special Education
+- Special education.

-Students who receive a TEACH Grant at UCO are required to complete TEACH Grant Counseling upon ceasing to attend UCO, official or unofficial withdrawal from the University, or withdrawal from a TEACH Grant eligible program/major.
+Students who receive a TEACH Grant at UCO are required to complete TEACH Grant Counseling upon ceasing to attend UCO, official or unofficial withdrawal from the university or withdrawal from a TEACH Grant-eligible program/major.

-To complete TEACH Grant Exit Counseling:
+To complete TEACH Grant exit counseling:

-- Go to https://www.nslds.ed.gov/npas/index.htm
+- Go to NSLDS;

-- Log in with your Federal Student Aid PIN
+- Log in with your Federal Student Aid PIN.

 Iraq and Afghanistan Service Grant

-Beginning with the 2010-11 award year, a student who is not eligible for a Pell Grant but whose parent or guardian was a member of the U.S. Armed Forces and died as a result of service performed in Iraq or Afghanistan after September 11, 2001 may be eligible to receive the Iraq and Afghanistan Service Grant.
+Beginning with the 2010-11 award year, a student who is not eligible for a Pell Grant but whose parent or guardian was a member of the U.S. Armed Forces and died as a result of service performed in Iraq or Afghanistan after Sept.
+11, 2001, may be eligible to receive the Iraq and Afghanistan Service Grant.

 Oklahoma Tuition Aid Grant (OTAG)

-However, even if you have been offered an OTAG award, funds will not be forwarded to UCO until eligibility is confirmed with the OTAG office, and UCO enrollment has been verified.
+However, even if you have been offered an OTAG award, funds will not be forwarded to UCO until eligibility is confirmed with the OTAG office and UCO enrollment has been verified.
 Students awarded OTAG but withdraw or cease to be enrolled at least half time during the 100% refund period will not be eligible for OTAG funding.